The hostage situation at Hamburg Airport ends with a man in custody and 4-year-old daughter safe

 The airport in the northern German city had been closed to passengers and flights canceled since Saturday night when the man, who was armed, broke through an airport gate with his vehicle and fired twice into the air with a weapon, according to German news agency dpa.
 The man drove the vehicle just outside a terminal building and parked it under a plane.

-Authorities said the man’s wife had previously contacted them about a child abduction.
+Authorities said the man’s ex-wife had previously contacted them about a child abduction.

-Police said that the 35-year-old man had his daughter inside the car after reportedly taking her by force from the mother in a possible custody battle.
+Police said the 35-year-old man, a Turkish citizen, had his daughter inside the car after reportedly taking her by force from the mother in an ongoing custody battle.

-A psychologist had been negotiating with the man for 18 hours.
+A psychologist had been negotiating with the man for several hours.
 Nobody was injured during the standoff after all passengers had evacuated the airport, police said.

 The mother of the girl also arrived at the airport earlier on Sunday.

-Police spokeswoman Sandra Levgruen said that officers were checking whether the suspect “still has any explosive devices on him or with him or whether they are still in the car,” dpa reported.
+Police did not give the suspect's name in line with German privacy rules.

-"We are currently assuming that he is unharmed, but he is still lying on the ground in the care of the police,” she said.
+Local media reported that the man, who parked his car next to a Turkish Airlines plane during the standoff, had demanded that he and his daughter could leave Germany and fly to Turkey.

-More than 100 flights were canceled and several planes were rerouted.
+More than 100 flights were canceled and several planes were rerouted during the 18-hour hostage situation.
 Thousands of travelers had been affected by the standoff and hundreds were put up at hotels close by.

-Police said Sunday afternoon that preparations were underway for the fastest possible resumption of flight operations.
+Flight operations at the airport resumed on Sunday night, almost 24 hours after the hostage situation began.

 Hamburg Mayor Peter Tschentscher expressed relief that nobody was injured in the incident.